wagtail/wagtail/docs/reference/settings.md

 WAGTAIL_WORKFLOW_REQUIRE_REAPPROVAL_ON_EDIT = True
 ```

 Moderation workflows can be used in two modes.
 The first is to require that all tasks must approve a specific page revision for the workflow to complete.
 As a result, if edits are made to a page while it is in moderation, any approved tasks will need to be re-approved for the new revision before the workflow finishes.
-This is the default, `WAGTAIL_WORKFLOW_REQUIRE_REAPPROVAL_ON_EDIT = True` .
+To use workflows in this mode, set `WAGTAIL_WORKFLOW_REQUIRE_REAPPROVAL_ON_EDIT = True`.
 The second mode does not require reapproval: if edits are made when tasks have already been approved, those tasks do not need to be reapproved.
 This is more suited to a hierarchical workflow system.
-To use workflows in this mode, set `WAGTAIL_WORKFLOW_REQUIRE_REAPPROVAL_ON_EDIT = False`.
+This is the default, `WAGTAIL_WORKFLOW_REQUIRE_REAPPROVAL_ON_EDIT = False`.

 ### `WAGTAIL_FINISH_WORKFLOW_ACTION`